 - Posters offer a light-weight, low-tech method for presenting student, in-progress, and late-breaking work.
 They are displayed throughout the conference; poster authors meet and discuss their work with attendees during Poster Sessions.

 - Panels are forums for discussion, disagreement, controversy, and audience interaction.
 They are 1.75 hours long, and include a moderator and three or four panelists.

 - Finally, you can exhibit your creations in the various exhibition programs.
-Clips from any type of computer-generated video sequence (computer animation, visual effects, video games, scientific visualizations, etc.) can be submitted to the Computer Animation Festival.
-Emerging Technologies (if the innovation is primarily technical).
+Clips from any type of computer-generated video sequence (computer animation, visual effects, video games, scientific visualizations, etc.) can be submitted to the Computer Animation Festival, Emerging Technologies (if the innovation is primarily technical), Art Gallery or XR.

 My time-based media presentation makes use of commercially recorded music.
 Is this OK?
 What if I use my own rendition of someone else's song?

 Using commercially recorded music in an animation is only acceptable if you acquire synchronization rights for the recording you are using, or performance rights if you use your own rendition of someone else's song.
 Such rights are your responsibility, and SIGGRAPH Asia will not purchase these rights for you.
 While in many cases music rights can be obtained inexpensively, well-known popular music is often difficult to license.
 For that reason, many submitters choose to work with composers and have scores designed specifically for their work.